-We know the dose of new activities and sparks of curiosity were lacking this past year (there is only so much you can do inside) but this summer you can change that.
+We know that since the pandemic, sparks of curiosity and a desire for adventure are on a decline within kids and teenagers but this summer you can change that.
 Summer is meant to be experienced outdoors and on Outward Bound expeditions, it always happens outside.
 Whether it’s feeling proud of setting up their campsite or feeling in awe of the thousands of stars blanketed in an open night sky, middle school students embrace challenge and ignite their curiosity daily while on a course.
 As they actively participate in their own learning, they uncover new strengths and interests within themselves to take back home.
 This translates to life after an expedition—like trying new activities at school or volunteering for projects at home.

 After a year of isolation and limited community, students not only get to experience the weight of caring for a crew but the joy that comes from sharing responsibilities with others through service and compassion.
 An expedition requires participation from everyone in the crew in order to meet the group’s goals.
 By dividing up daily tasks such as cleaning, camp-setup and leading, students lean on each other to share the weight of work.
 When students rise up to this challenge and meet their role with enthusiasm, they see firsthand the positive impact of their responsibility and the freedom that comes from it.

 Outward Bound Instructors are united by a sincere interest for the growth and development of their students.
 They embody and teach compassion, weaving in life lessons of teamwork, responsibility, confidence and communication into fun and adventurous outdoor activities.
 Middle school students learn to be successful on their course and in their everyday lives by the example set by their Instructors.
 Not only are our Instructors certified in outdoor medicine and experts in technical skills, but they also have the character and facilitation skills required to successfully lead and help students guide themselves to realize their full potential.